Archive for the ‘Doctrine of Christ’ Category

 1. A friend of yours tells you that ever since he trusted Christ he has been praying to receive the Holy Spirit.
 What should you tell him?

-).
+If he has trusted Christ, he already has the Holy Spirit (Rom 8:9).
 One receives the Holy Spirit at the moment of salvation.
 One need not pray to receive him.
 If one does not have the Holy Spirit, he is not saved.

 2. “Church is a human organization.
 I don’t need to be taught by men I have the Holy Spirit to teach me.”
 What is wrong with such thinking?

 1. The church is not essentially a human organization.
 Christ called it “my church.”
 2. Christians are commanded to be a part of a local church and serve there.
 3. As part of a church, one should be willing to be taught by others.
 Pastors are set over the flock to teach them.
 4. It’s this kind of thinking that leads to heresies and cults.
-It’s a blatantly inaccurate statement in light of such verses as 1 Timothy 3:2 [show]1 Timothy 3:2 [2]Therefore an overseer(1) must be above reproach, the husband of one wife,(2) sober-minded, self-controlled, respectable, hospitable, able to teach, (ESV) Footnotes 1.
-[3:2] Or 'bishop'; Greek 'episkopos'; a similar term occurs in verse 1 2.
-[3:2] Or 'a man of one woman'; also verse 12
+It’s a blatantly inaccurate statement in light of such verses as 1 Timothy 3:2

 The Holy Spirit does teach us, but He uses the Word of God and the teaching of others as the means whereby He does so.
 Furthermore, the Holy Spirit’s job is to convince us of the significance of Scripture, not the meaning.
 It is our job to ascertain the meaning of Scripture via our personal Bible study and the teaching of others.

-(”Do not cast me from your presence or take your Holy Spirit from me.”) is proof that one can lose his salvation.
+3. Some people teach that David’s prayer in Psalm 51:11 (“Do not cast me from your presence or take your Holy Spirit from me.”) is proof that one can lose his salvation.
 What is wrong with such an interpretation of this verse?

 4. A pastor is leading his congregation into some debatable practices.
-When the deacons question some of his decisions, he responds by quoting 1 Chronicles 16:22 [show]1 Chronicles 16:22 [22]saying, "Touch not my anointed ones, do my prophets no harm!"
+When the deacons question some of his decisions, he responds by quoting 1 Chronicles 16:22 (“Do not touch my anointed ones.”).
+Does this verse teach that the pastor has a special anointing from God?

 no, it refers to the king in the theocratic kingdom, not the church.
 Here is where it is necessary to make a clear distinction between Israel and the church..